amanhaidry/Coursify/README.md

 # Coursify (Learning Management System)

 This repository contains the source code and implementation of a Learning Management System (LMS) developed using the MERN stack (MongoDB, Express.js, React, Node.js).
 The project leverages Tailwind CSS and DaisyUI for styling, providing a modern and responsive user interface.
 Media management is handled through Cloudinary, enabling seamless upload and retrieval of content.
-Additionally, Razorpay is integrated for subscription management, allowing users to access premium features through a secure and efficient payment gateway.
+Additionally, Razorpay is integrated for subscription management, allowing users to access premium features through a secure and efficient payment gateway.This application also supports Progressive Web App (PWA) functionality, allowing users to install it on their desktop or mobile devices as a standalone app.
+This ensures a seamless experience with offline capabilities and quick access directly from the home screen.

+## Live Project

+You can access the live project here: [Coursify Live](https://coursify-lms.netlify.app)

 ## Table of Contents